 Carnegie Hall was built in 1891 by Andrew Carnegie, the renowned wealthy American industrialist and philanthropist.
 With his own money, he established libraries, universities and many other institutions for the betterment of all people.

-The Montreal Women’s Symphony Orchestra continued performances until the late 1960s, when the symphony disbanded.
-Conductor Ethel Stark and the beautiful strains of music created by the brilliant women of the MWSO inspired Canadian women, musicians and performers for nearly 30 years.
+The Montreal Women’s Symphony Orchestra continued performances until 1960, when the symphony disbanded.
+Attempts were made to re-start, but the efforts failed.
+Conductor Ethel Stark and the beautiful strains of music created by the brilliant women of the MWSO inspired Canadian women, musicians and performers for over two decades.

 This article first appeared on Suite101.com in August 2009. © Susanna McLeod